 Yes, your luggage will be scanned and you will have to pass through a metal-detecting gate.
 The checks are similar to those at airports.
 Please take your identity cards with you.
 No photos nor video filming are allowed in the security area.

 The multimedia guided tours (chamber tours for individual visitors) take about half an hour.

 Yes, there is a gift shop in the Parlamentarium which is open every day.
-There are also gift shops in the visitors' areas but these are open only during parliamentary activities.

 Yes, there is a cafeteria in the Parlamentarium.